inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 to trav, alough ere is usually a half-hour wait for luggage."
 Money is truful.
 If a man ss of his honor, make him pay cash.
 April is e crulest mon...
-		-- Thomas Stearns Eliot
+		-- Thomas Stns Eliot
 I fe ...
-JUGULAR ...
+JUGUAR ...
 MMM-MM!!
-So THIS is BIO-NEBULATION!
+So THIS is BIO-NEBUATION!
 	Several students were asked to prove at all odd integers are prime.
 	The first student to try to do is was a ma student.
 "Hmmm...
 Wl, 1 is prime, 3 is prime, 5 is prime, and by induction, we have at all